zx0223winner/AMRLearn/README.md

 # AMR_Learn

-### 1. AMRLearn: A machine learning pipeline for characterization of antimicrobial resistance determinants in microbiobial genomic data
+### 1. AMRLearn: A machine learning pipeline for characterization of antimicrobial resistance determinants in microbial genomic data

 ### 2. What's AMRLearn?